conan-io/docs/devtools/running_packages.rst

 Using virtual environments
 ---------------------------

-We can crate a package that contains an executable, for example from the default package template created by ``conan new``:
+We can crate a package that contains an executable, for example from the default package template created by :command:`conan new`:

 .. code-block:: bash